 - Caroline Tanner, M.D., Ph.D., of the Parkinson's Institute and Clinical Center for contributions to epidemiology, including studies into the causes of PD and A group of brain disorders that initially look like Parkinson's disease, but differ in the course of the disease and response to antiparkinson medications.
 The term is used interchangeably with Parkinson-plus syndromes..

-- Anne B. Young, M.D., Ph.D., of Harvard Medical School and Massachusetts General Hospital, for her work on neurotransmitter systems in the Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking., an area of the brain that is implicated in Huntington's, Alzheimer's and Parkinson's diseases.
+- Anne B. Young, M.D., Ph.D., of Harvard Medical School and Massachusetts General Hospital, for her work on A chemical messenger that carries impulses from one nerve cell to another.
+Dopamine, acetylcholine and norepinephrine are examples. systems in the Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking., an area of the brain that is implicated in Huntington's, Alzheimer's and Parkinson's diseases.

 Looking to Today's Parkinson's Foundation-Funded Scientists